-- Before you begin fishing make sure that you are clear on all the rules - if in doubt ask the officials as no warning will be given.
+- Before beginning fishing it is each anglers responsibility to ensure that they understand all the rules.
+If in doubt ask the officials as no warning will be given for breach of rules.
 Any contestant who commits a breach of the rules shall be disqualified.
-Failure to comply with an official’s request will be deemed a breach of the rules and the contestant will risk immediate disqualification.
+Failure to comply with an officials request will be deemed a breach of the rules and the contestant will risk immediate disqualification.

 Beach Fishing Contestants- All coastlines extending from Bream Tail, to Homepoint at Whangaruru (including Whangarei Harbour), but with the exception of prohibited areas as shown on Maps A & B. Land based fishing from any of the outer islands is classed as boat fishing.
 Please use access points to the beach that are already established.
 Competition organiser's prefer you to walk onto the beach, but if you must take a vehicle onto the beach you must have a fire extinguisher with you, do not exceed 50kmh and please use common sense.
 The Department of Conservation have several fenced-off areas along the beach that are breeding grounds for our native birds, so please respect these out-of-bound areas, and follow any D.O.C. staff instructions.
 The Ruakaka Surf Lifesaving Club patrol Bream Bay Beach and will have a flagged section of the beach for swimmers - fishers please stay well clear of these areas and where there are surfers or swimmers.
 Glass is not allowed on the beach.
 Marshalls will be patrolling the beach fishing zone.